 Most webinar attendees leave highly motivated, so be sure to include a clear call to action in case they want to take the next step in the relationship.
 If you record your webinars, consider sending a link to everyone who signed up, whether or not they actually attended.
 These recordings also make great free, gated or paid content on your website.

 Should you charge for your webinars?
 That depends on your goals.
 If your goal is to reach the broadest possible audience and build visibility, make them free.
-You’ll get more attendees.
+You’ll get many more attendees.
+For most firms, this is the best option.
 If, however, you have a captive audience who is willing to pay to learn from you, or if you want to raise the perceived value of your webinar content, charging a fee—even a very high one—may make sense.
 You could even cap the number of attendees to position the event as exclusive.

 1. Digital Advertising

-Digital advertising solutions include a range of platforms and techniques for advertising on the web, in search engines and on social media.
+Digital advertising encompasses a range of platforms and techniques for advertising on the web, in search engines and on social media.
 Digital ads have two major advantages over traditional print, television and radio advertising.

-First, is cost.
+The first is cost.
 Traditional advertising is notoriously expensive.
 That’s because it requires a series of expensive services, including design, production and distribution.
 Digital ads, by contrast, are relatively lightweight—often text only or text and an image.
 You can spend as little or as much as you want on digital advertising.
-Want to test a pay-per-click ad for one week at $10 a day?
+Want to test a pay-per-click ad for one week at $50 a day?
 Easy.
 Want to invest a million dollars a month on a splashy social media campaign?
-That’s your choice.
+No problem.

 Second, is performance.
-Because most traditional ads have no direct connection between the ad and the outcome, it can be very difficult to determine if a specific ad delivered the expected results.
+Because most traditional ads have few if any ways to see the connection between the ad and the outcome, it can be very difficult to determine if a specific ad delivered the expected results.
+That’s why most traditional advertising (think print ads and billboards) are positioned as “brand awareness” tools.
 But digital ads have a built in way to see results as they come in.
 That gives you power to immediately stop ads that aren’t working, and tweak and test your better performing ads to improve their results.

 There are a variety of digital ad platforms to explore—from search engine advertising to social media ads to remarketing.
 And all provide robust demographic targeting options so you can get in front of just the right people.
 When you are struggling to reach a particular audience, digital advertising is worth exploring.